baratine/lucene-plugin/README.md

 lucene-plugin
 =================

-Lucene plugin for indexing and searching files stored in Baratine distributed filesystem
+Lucene plugin for indexing and searching arbitrary text, json maps and files.

-To run the plugin:
+(Note: files should reside in BFS)

-1. install maven baratine plugins https://github.com/baratine/maven-collection-baratine
+To install the plugin in local maven repository execute `./install.sh`

-2. execute `mvn install`
+To run the plugin in embedded mode execute

-3. change to service directory and execute `mvn baratine:run`
+1. execute `./baratine-run.sh`
-4. open lucene-plugin/client/src/web/index.html in latest browser
+2. open lucene-plugin/client/src/web/index.html in the latest browser